8-day PDC Course (September 10th-17th, 2022)

 Taking a couple of key lessons from the Permaculture Designer’s Manual, we decided to observe the property over time while simultaneously implementing some slow and steady solutions.

 To be clear, we did not have all the answers before we started.
 We still don’t.
 But we advance confidently taking one step at a time, applying permaculture systems thinking and techniques, and learning much as we progress.

-For all who attend this training, we will share with you our step-by-step process including our design details.
+We will share our step-by-step process with you for all who attend this training, including our design details.

 These PDC’s at Bending Oak are wonderful courses, and I am very much looking forward to them.
-I hope to see you there…Bill Wilson
+I hope to see you there!